wwatson4506/TeensyEXT4/README.md

 # TeensyEXT4

-This is a working version of lwext4 adapted for use with the Teensy T3.6/T4.x.
+This is the second version of lwext4 adapted for use with the Teensy T3.6/T4.x.

 This is the start of being able to use lwext4 with the T36/T40/T41.
 This version supports MSC USB drives and SD cards (Teensy built in only).
 It has only been tested with Arduino 1.8.19 and Teenyduino 1.57B3.
 It can mount an ext4 formatted USB drive or SD card.